matrix-org/matrix-spec-proposals/proposals/3847-ignoring-invites-with-policy-rooms.md

 in a manner similar to a trashcan/recycle bin/undelete mechanism for desktop file systems.

-Similarly, if a policy `m.invites.ignore` is redacted/amended, clients should show any invite that doesn't match any `m.invites.ignore` entity anymore.
+Similarly, if a policy `m.ignore` in a `m.ignore.invites` room is redacted/amended, clients should show any invite that doesn't match any `m.ignore.invites` & `m.ban` entities anymore.

 ### Server behavior

-As recommended in MSC2313, if a policy `m.ban` appears in Alice's individual policy room:
+As recommended in Matrix spec, if a user Alice has a `m.policies` with key `m.ignore.invites` and `sources` containing room R *and* if a policy `m.ban` is present in R:

 - if `type` is `m.policy.rule.user`, ignore any message or invite from the user `entity`, as per `m.ignored_users`;
 - if `type` is `m.policy.rule.room`, ignore any message in the room or invite from the room `entity`;